Can I claim my Thigh Lift on Medicare?

 Will Private Health Insurance (PHI) cover Thigh Lift Surgery?

 In order to be able to perform a thigh lift operation through your private insurance, it is essential that you meet the requirements set for the Medicare item number.
-To find out whether you are covered by your Private Health Insurer and can claim reimbursement, it is best to contact your insurer directly.
+To find out whether you are eligible for cover by your Private Health Insurer and can claim reimbursement, it is best to contact your insurer directly.
 You will probably need gold level cover for most post-weight-loss surgeries.

 In certain cases, it is possible to apply for Early Release of Super Funds for Thigh Lift surgery.
 However, this process requires compliance with certain government rules, and a few super funds do not offer early release.